tractor/tractor-website/TractoR-and-DICOM.md

 ## The divest back-end

 In TractoR version 3.1.0 a new DICOM back-end based on [Chris Rorden's `dcm2niix`](https://github.com/rordenlab/dcm2niix) (via the [`divest` R package](https://github.com/jonclayden/divest)) was added.
 As well as being more robust and more extensively tested, this route handles multiple series at once and interactively, removing the need to pre-sort DICOM directories.
+(Sorting files using `divest` is possible as of TractoR 3.2.0, however.)
 It also extracts more metadata from the DICOM files, storing it in auxiliary .tags files.
 For example,

     tractor dicomread $TRACTOR_HOME/tests/data/dicom Method:divest FileNames:metadata
     # Starting TractoR environment...